Inaccurate rebuttal will only bring more attention to how the Chamber is working to undermine the independence of our civil justice system

 Hot Coffee helps viewers understand the dangers behind forced arbitration and what happens to real people because of unfair pain and suffering compensation damages caps.
 It addresses the dangers that arise when insurance companies and deep-pocketed special interest groups interfere with our civil justice and judicial system and attempt to buy judicial elections.
 This movie, produced and directed by Susan Saladoff, aims to really change the way people think about our civil justice system and our access to the courts.
 Both are under attack today, and it is a very important documentary.

-While Hot Coffee makes these four important issues understandable and accessible, the underlying message that that our justice system is being exploited by insurance companies and the US Chambers of Commerce needs to be emphasized.
+While Hot Coffee makes these four important issues understandable and accessible, the underlying message that our justice system is being exploited by insurance companies and the US Chambers of Commerce needs to be emphasized.
 These groups have worked to create fake “tort reform” movements and are trying to prevent injured accident victims access to our civil justice system.

 Well, the insurance companies and chamber of commerce are at it again.